-Dr Hannah Macdougall is a dual Paralympian, previous World Record Holder, has captained the Australian Swimming Team at both a World Championships and Paralympic Games, completed a PhD in Athlete Well-Being, and still manages to find time to continue her mission of discovering Melbourne’s best baked eggs.
-Not bad for a 30 year old.
+Hannah is a dual Paralympian, previous World Record Holder, has captained the Australian Swimming Team at both a World Championships and Paralympic Games and completed a PhD in Athlete Well-Being.

 Major Sporting Achievements:

-2016 – 2017 UCI Para Track & Road World Championships – 4th in Individual Time Trial, 5th in Road Race.
+2016 – 2019 UCI Para Track & Road World Championships –2 x Silver in Individual Time Trial and Road Race.

 2017 Cycling Australia National Championships – First female amputee to compete in the ‘able bodied’ Women’s Time Trial